 [Editor’s Note – the photo below is horrific and this method of cleaning should not be tried at home, or anywhere.]

 Once the body looks a bit cleaner, start on the exterior components of the lens.
-Clean the aperture and focus rings with a cotton bud dipped in soapy water and squeezed out – you don’t want any fluid to get inside the lens at all.
+Clean the aperture and focus rings with a cotton bud or toothbrush dipped in soapy water and squeezed out – you don’t want any fluid to get inside the lens at all.
 Be careful around painted marking – soapy water shouldn’t harm anything, but rubbing alcohol can actually dull or completely strip paint from certain models.